...

 Essential Information for Military Divorces in Texas

-The Houston divorce lawyers with the Law Office of Bryan Fagan, PLLC would like to take this opportunity to thank our military men and women for their service to our country, and to also provide some information on this process.
+The Houston divorce lawyers with the Law Office of Bryan Fagan, PLLC would like to take this opportunity to thank our military men and women for their service to our country.
+We also want to provide important information about the military divorce process.

 Filing Requirements